Criston Cole's Choice to [SPOILER] Could Have Dire Repercussions in 'House of the Dragon'

 Article continues below advertisement

-In fact, the Los Angeles Times drew a comparison to some of the queer deaths in Game of Thrones from Renly Baratheon to Prince Oberyn Martell: “LGBTQ characters in the world of Game of Thrones — particularly queer men — have a long history of being ignominiously dispatched on the show.
+In fact, the Los Angeles Times called out the handling of queer deaths in Game of Thrones, from Renly Baratheon to Prince Oberyn Martell: “LGBTQ characters in the world of Game of Thrones — particularly queer men — have a long history of being ignominiously dispatched on the show.
 And while it can be argued that most characters in the series experience some form of horrific violence, queer characters’ deaths are often also marked by homophobic subtext that can’t be ignored.”

 Advertisement